Intersect Voices – Promoting Equality for Roma Women and Girls in Europe

 The overall goal of the project is to combat the discrimination faced by Roma women by improving the understanding of the diverse experiences of multiple and intersectional discrimination and by supporting the mobilisation of its victims.

 In addition, the project aims at influencing the European Union’s anti-discrimination legislation and policies and improving their implementation.
-The consortium is formed by civil society organisations from Finland, Italy, and Spain, specialized on Roma women rights and access to justice.
+The consortium is formed by civil society organisations from Finland, Italy, and Romania, specialized on Roma women rights and access to justice.

 The specific objectives of Intersect Voices are: